 Pepper Dip: Sweet Roasted red peppers make an excellent addition, adding sweetness and smoky flavor to a pepper dip.
 Begin by brushing the bell peppers with one tablespoon of extra virgin olive oil and placing them on a tray lined with baking paper.
 Roast them in the oven for 40 minutes, turning them occasionally.
 Once grilled and cool enough to handle, remove the skin, seeds, and stem.
 Finely chop the roasted peppers and add them to the Paprika Feta Dip.
 You can also use this red pepper jam for a similar result.

-- Serve with chips, crispy crackers, pita chips, flatbread pizza, or vegetable sticks like carrots, celery, cucumber, or bell peppers.
+- Serve with chips, crispy crackers, pita chips, flatbread pizza, protein bread or vegetable sticks like carrots, celery, cucumber, or bell peppers.

 - Use the Paprika Feta Dip as a spread for sandwiches or wraps.
 I like it without additional fillings, but you can add grilled vegetables or roasted chicken too.